 9. Furniture

 Everybody needs furniture.
-From those going off to college, buying a new home, those upgrading or downsizing, or choosing a new style altogether.
-It’s nice if you’re looking for things to sell to make money, to have everybody as your potential customer base.
+From those going off to college to those buying a new home, those upgrading or downsizing to those choosing a new style altogether.

-Shipping good old furniture can be expensive, so it’s often best to try selling on Facebook Marketplace or Craigslist to local customers first.
+Shipping furniture can be expensive, so it’s often best to try selling on Facebook Marketplace or Craigslist to local customers first.
 Bonus points if you have a truck to offer delivery!

 But if you have a particularly stylish or high-quality piece, it might be worth your time to check out Chairish, which curates and sells only the best pieces.